matwachich/recover_jpeg/README.md

+# WARNING
+Before using this tool, please save your pictures first.
+I don't want to be held responsible for any accident...

 # Recover JPEG
 When you have a JPEG pictures that is corrupted because the begining of the file is lost (corrupted, encrypted...), this tool can help!